abilakimy/eces450-tutorial/README.md

-This is a tutorial on using the [MicrobiomeAnalyst](https://www.microbiomeanalyst.ca/) website's Marker Data Profiling feature.
-It was a part of the ECES450 course at Drexel University.
+This is a tutorial I did as a college senior for the ECES450 (Statistical Analysis of Metagenomics) course at Drexel University.
+The goal of this tutorial was to demonstrate to students the [MicrobiomeAnalyst](https://www.microbiomeanalyst.ca/) website's Marker Data Profiling feature.